Soaking Plastic Impression Trays in Cold Sterile Solutions Leaves a Bad Taste in Patients’ Mouths

 Label warnings state that direct contact with glutes and OPA is corrosive to exposed tissue and warn to avoid contact with eyes, skin or clothing.
 Using butyl rubber or nitrile gloves is recommended when handling, and when using latex gloves, to double up if contact with these materials is expected.

-Chemical Residue
+Residual Chemical Residue Can Cause Irritation

 It is true that plastics can be effectively disinfected with these products, but everything immersed in these liquids will have residual amounts absorbed into the plastic.
 This absorbed portion is impossible to completely remove during the post-disinfection rinse.